 Ebizo Ichikawa (Kosuke Hasegawa/Iemon Tamiya), Ko Shibasaki (Miyuki Goto/Iwa Tamiya), Hitomo Katayama (Ume Ito), Hideaki Ito (Jun Suzuki), Toshie Negishi (Misuzu Horiuchi/Maki), Hiroshi Katsuno (Michizaburou Ogata/Mataseemon Tamiya), Miho Nakashina (Rio Asahina/Ume Ito), Ikko Furuya (Kanji Shimada/Kihei Ito), Maiko (Kayoko Kurata)

-Actress Miyuki Goto is appearing in a revival of the traditional Japanese ghost story play Yotsuya Kwaidan in the role of the wife Iwa.
+Actress Miyuki Goto is appearing in a revival of the traditional Japanese ghost story play Yotsuya Kwaidan playing the role of the wife Iwa.
 She is having a relationship with Kosuke Hasegawa who plays the role of the husband Iemon.
 In the play, Iemon is a penniless samurai who kills Iwa’s father when he refuses to allow them to marry.
-Afterwards, he gets the offer of a job from a wealthy patron who wants Iemon to marry his daughter Ume – but to do so necessitates that he poison off Iwa.
-The play begins to shadow the actors’ lives in reality as Miyuki watches Kosuke becoming involved with the younger actress that pays Ume.
-As the roles from the play start to play out in their lives, Miyuki becomes obsessed with the affair and starts to mentally fall apart.
+Afterwards Iemon receives the offer of a job from a wealthy patron who wants Iemon to marry his daughter Ume – but to do so necessitates that he poison off Iwa.
+The play begins to shadow the two actors’ lives in reality as Miyuki watches Kosuke becoming involved with the younger actress that pays Ume.
+As the roles from the stage start to play out in their lives, Miyuki becomes obsessed with the affair and starts to mentally fall apart.

 Japan’s Takashi Miike became a cult name for himself with films like Audition (1999), Ichi the Killer (2001) and Visitor Q (2001), which went to extremes of violence and/or pushed things way across taboo lines, along with other efforts like Dead or Alive (1999), The Happiness of the Katakuris (2001) and Gozu (2003) that were applauded for their sheer dementia.
 Since the 1990s, Miike has been extremely prolific, putting out 3-4 films per year, sometimes twice that, and placing his fingers into dozens of different genres.
 In more recent years, he has begun to veer off into a series of experiments that left everybody scratching their heads with the likes of Big Bang Love, Juvenile A (2006), Sukiyaki Django Western (2007), God’s Puzzle (2008), YatterMan (2009) and Yakuza Apocalypse (2015).
 (See bottom of page for a full list of Takashi Miike’s other genre films).

 Yotsuya Kaidan (1825), which is variously translated as Yotsuya Ghost Story or Ghost Story of Yotsuya, is the most famous Japanese ghost story.
-It concerns a samurai who nails his adulterous wife and lover to a door and throws their bodies in a river, only to then be haunted by their ghosts.
+It concerns a samurai who poisons his wife so that he can remarry for the sake of career advancement along with a servant, only to then be haunted by their ghosts.
 Performed as a kabuki play, Yotsuya Kaidan (or ‘kwaidan’ as the film here prefers to anglicise it) has enjoyed enormous popularity.
 Into the 20th Century, it has undergone a number of film adaptations, including the silent Yotsuya Kaidan (1925) and New Version of the Ghost Story of Yotsuya (1928), as well as other lost silent versions in 1918, 1921, 1923 and 1928, and sound versions such as The Yotsuya Phantom (1949), Yotsuya Kaidan (1956), Ghost Story of Yotsuya (1959), Ghost of Oiwa (1961), Illusion of Blood/The Yotsuya Ghost Story (1965), The Ghost of Oiwa/The Ghost of Yotsuya (1969), a 1981 television adaptation and Crest of Betrayal (1994).

-Takashi Miike’s other genre films are:– Full Metal Yakuza (1997), a yakuza/cyborg film; the teen film Andromedia (1998) about a schoolgirl resurrected as a computer program; The Bird People in China (1998) about the discovery of a lost culture; Audition (1999); the Yakuza film Dead or Alive (1999), which comes with a totally gonzo sf ending; the surreal Dead or Alive 2 – Birds (2000); the six-hour tv mini-series MPD Psycho (2000) about a split-personalitied cop tracking a serial killer; the surreal black comedy The Happiness of the Katakuris (2001); Ichi the Killer (2001), a Yakuza film with some extreme torture scenes; the controversial taboo-defying Visitor Q (2001); the outrightly science-fictional, future-set Dead or Alive: Final (2002); the surreal Yakuza film Gozu (2003); One Missed Call (2003) about ghostly cellphone calls; the ultra-violent Izo (2004) about a cursed, immortal samurai; an episode of the horror anthology Three … Extremes (2004); the superhero film Zebraman (2004); the fairytale Demon Pond (2005); the supernatural fantasy epic The Great Yokai War (2005); Big Bang Love, Juvenile A (2006), a prison murder mystery with SF elements; the SF film God’s Puzzle (2008); YatterMan (2009), a gonzo live-action remake of a superpowered anime tv series; Zebraman 2: Attack on Zebra City (2010); the videogame adaptation Ace Attorney (2012); Lesson of the Evil (2012) about a murderous high school teacher; As the Gods Will (2014) with high school students being slaughtered by a doll; the gonzo horror film Yakuza Apocalypse (2015); Terra Formars (2016) about giant mutated cockroaches on Mars; Blade of the Immortal (2017) about an immortal samurai; and JoJo’s Bizarre Adventure: Diamond is Unbreakable – Chapter 1 (2017); Laplace’s Witch (2018); and The Great Yokai War: Guardians (2021).
+Takashi Miike’s other genre films are:– Full Metal Yakuza (1997), a yakuza/cyborg film; the teen film Andromedia (1998) about a schoolgirl resurrected as a computer program; The Bird People in China (1998) about the discovery of a lost culture; Audition (1999); the Yakuza film Dead or Alive (1999), which comes with a totally gonzo sf ending; the surreal Dead or Alive 2 – Birds (2000); the six-hour tv mini-series MPD Psycho (2000) about a split-personalitied cop tracking body-hopping terrorists; the surreal black comedy The Happiness of the Katakuris (2001); Ichi the Killer (2001), a Yakuza film with some extreme torture scenes; the controversial taboo-defying Visitor Q (2001); the outrightly science-fictional, future-set Dead or Alive: Final (2002); the surreal Yakuza film Gozu (2003); One Missed Call (2003) about ghostly cellphone calls; the ultra-violent Izo (2004) about a cursed, immortal samurai; an episode of the horror anthology Three … Extremes (2004); the superhero film Zebraman (2004); the fairytale Demon Pond (2005); the supernatural fantasy epic The Great Yokai War (2005); Big Bang Love, Juvenile A (2006), a prison murder mystery with SF elements; the SF film God’s Puzzle (2008); YatterMan (2009), a gonzo live-action remake of a superpowered anime tv series; Zebraman 2: Attack on Zebra City (2010); the videogame adaptation Ace Attorney (2012); Lesson of the Evil (2012) about a murderous high school teacher; As the Gods Will (2014) with high school students being slaughtered by a doll; the gonzo horror film Yakuza Apocalypse (2015); Terra Formars (2016) about giant mutated cockroaches on Mars; Blade of the Immortal (2017) about an immortal samurai; JoJo’s Bizarre Adventure: Diamond is Unbreakable – Chapter 1 (2017); Laplace’s Witch (2018); and The Great Yokai War: Guardians (2021).